hasura/ndc-hub/registry/hasura/qdrant/README.md

 5. Have a [Qdrant](https://qdrant.tech/) hosted database, or a locally running Qdrant database — for supplying data to your API.

-The steps below explain how to Initialize and configure a connector for local development.
-You can learn how to deploy a connector — after it's been configured — [here](https://hasura.io/docs/3.0/getting-started/deployment/deploy-a-connector).
+The steps below explain how to initialize and configure a connector on your local machine (typically for development purposes).You can learn how to deploy a connector to Hasura DDN — after it's been configured — [here](https://hasura.io/docs/3.0/getting-started/deployment/deploy-a-connector).

 ## Using the Qdrant connector